 In a food processor, combine the olive oil, mint leaves, sliced almonds, Parmesan cheese and garlic.

 Divide the mozzarella and place the slices (overlapping) on each serving plate.
-Spoon ½ cup sugared strawberries around and on cheese.
+Spoon ½ cup strawberries around and on cheese.

 Watching fat?
 Eat more strawberries and less mozzarella.
 You could also substitute part-skim mozzarella, but it won't have the same mouthfeel.